nickbrandt/GitLab/doc/user/project/file_lock.md

 *.png filter=lfs diff=lfs merge=lfs -text lockable
 ```

-You can also register a file type as lockable without using LFS
+You can also register a file type as lockable without using LFS (to be able, for example, to lock/unlock a file you need a in a remote server that
-(In order to be able to lock/unlock a file you need a remote server that implements the LFS File Locking API),
+implements the LFS File Locking API).
+To do that you can edit the
-in order to do that you can edit the `.gitattributes` file manually:
+`.gitattributes` file manually:

 ```shell
 *.pdf lockable